-- The institution operates with integrity in its financial, academic, personnel, and auxiliary functions; it establishes and follows policies and processes for fair and ethical behavior on the part of its governing board, administration, faculty, and staff.
+- 2.A.
+The institution establishes and follows policies and processes to ensure fair and ethical behavior on the part of its governing board, administration, faculty and staff.

-- The institution presents itself clearly and completely to its students and to the public with regard to its programs, requirements, faculty and staff, costs to students, control, and accreditation relationships.
+- 2.B.
+The institution presents itself clearly and completely to its students and to the public.

-- The governing board of the institution is sufficiently autonomous to make decisions in the best interest of the institution and to assure its integrity.
+- 2.C.
+The governing board of the institution is autonomous to make decisions in the best interest of the institution in compliance with board policies and to ensure the institution’s integrity.

-- The institution is committed to freedom of expression and the pursuit of truth in teaching and learning.
+- 2.D.
+The institution is committed to academic freedom and freedom of expression in the pursuit of truth in teaching and learning.

-- The institution’s policies and procedures call for responsible acquisition, discovery and application of knowledge by its faculty, students, and staff.
+- 2.E.
+The institution’s policies and procedures call for responsible acquisition, discovery and application of knowledge by its faculty, staff and students.

 The institution provides high quality education, wherever and however its offerings are delivered.

-- The institution’s degree programs are appropriate to higher education.
+- 3.A.
+The rigor of the institution’s academic offerings is appropriate to higher education.

-- The institution has the faculty and staff needed for effective, high-quality programs and student services.
+- 3.C.
+The institution has the faculty and staff needed for effective, high-quality programs and student services.

-- The institution provides support for student learning and effective teaching.
+- 3.D.
+The institution provides support for student learning and resources for effective teaching.

 The institution demonstrates responsibility for the quality of its educational programs, learning environments, and support services, and it evaluates their effectiveness for student learning through processes designed to promote continuous improvement.

-- The institution demonstrates responsibility for the quality of its educational programs.
+- 4.A.
+The institution ensures the quality of its educational offerings.

-- The institution demonstrates a commitment to educational improvement through ongoing attention to retention, persistence, and completion rates in its degree and certificate programs.
+- 4.C.
+The institution pursues educational improvement through goals and strategies that improve retention, persistence and completion rates in its degree and certificate programs.

 The institution’s resources, structures, and processes are sufficient to fulfill its mission, improve the quality of its educational offerings, and respond to future challenges and opportunities.
 The institution plans for the future.

-- The institution’s resource base supports its current educational programs and its plans for maintaining and strengthening their quality in the future.
+- 5.B.
+The institution’s resource base supports its educational offerings and its plans for maintaining and strengthening their quality in the future.

-- The institution engages in systematic and integrated planning.
+- 5.C.
+The institution engages in systematic and integrated planning and improvement.

 Voicing Accreditation Concerns